igrishaev/pg/doc/030-pool.md

 ;; pool is exhausted: 2 connections in use
 ~~~

-At the moment, there is no a way to block the execution and wait until there is
+At the moment, there is no way to block the execution and wait until there is a
-a free connection again.
+free connection again.
 Although it's possible with a blocking version of
 `ArrayDeque` class.

 ## Exception handling

-Should any exception occur in the in the middle of the `with-connection` macro,
+Should any exception occur in the middle of the `with-connection` macro, the DB
-the DB connection gets terminated.
-A new connection is spawned to substitute it
+connection gets terminated.
+A new connection is spawned to substitute it in the
-in the pool.
+pool.

 ## Logs